discourse/wp-discourse/docs/COMPOSER.md

 ### WP Discourse Composer Development Usage

-WP Discourse uses [Composer](https://getcomposer.org) in the standard fashion, but there are a few things that are worth pointing out about using composer packaages in production.
+WP Discourse uses [Composer](https://getcomposer.org) in the standard fashion, but there are a few things that are worth pointing out when developing this plugin and using composer packages in production.

+> Please note, this guide is intended for developers of this plugin.
+If you're using this plugin via composer, this does not apply to you.
+Use it as you normally would.

-### Using Composer Packages in Production
+### Adding Composer Packages For Production Use

 This approach is inspired by approaches used by [Yoast](https://developer.yoast.com/blog/safely-using-php-dependencies-in-the-wordpress-ecosystem/) and [Delicious Brains](https://deliciousbrains.com/php-scoper-namespace-composer-depencies/), both of which use namespacing with a custom build process.
-We use a simplified version of that approach, which we are scripting over time.
+We use a simplified version of that approach, which we are scripting into an automated build process over time.
 In short, we:

 1. isolate and namespace (``WPDiscourse``) vendor packages used in production; and
-2. define a build and autoload process to ensure ``1`` works with both wordpress.org and composer installation.
+2. define a build and autoload process to ensure ``1`` works with both wordpress.org and composer installations.

 The goal here is simplicity and selectivity.
 We do not want to auto-namespace the entire plugin, or every development dependency.